Loading...

 Upload your violation notice and CC&Rs.
 Our AI audits them against Nevada statutes and generates a customized dispute letter with exact statute citations and procedural errors identified.

-The most common are: (1) Fining without a hearing (§ 116.31031 requires mandatory hearing), (2) Notice provided less than 14 days before hearing, (3) No written determination provided, (4) Decision-maker has bias (board member or accuser), (5) Selective enforcement (similar violations not fined).
+Read More →The most common are: (1) Fining without a hearing (§ 116.31031 requires a mandatory hearing), (2) No reasonable opportunity to prepare for the hearing, (3) No written determination provided, (4) Decision-maker has bias (board member or accuser), (5) Selective enforcement (similar violations not fined).
 Any of these can invalidate the fine.

-No, not under SB 201 (2025).
-Religious displays not exceeding 36 inches by 12 inches are protected.
-If your HOA fined you for displaying a menora, cross, or other religious item, the fine violates Nevada law and should be reversed.
-Request immediate reversal in writing.
+Likely not, if it qualifies under SB 201 (effective October 1, 2025).
+Religious or cultural items affixed to your door or door frame, not exceeding 36 inches by 12 inches (or the door's size), are protected.
+If your HOA fined you for such a display, the fine likely violates Nevada law and should be reversed.
+Request reversal in writing.

 Nevada § 116.31031 requires a mandatory hearing before any fine.
 If the HOA attempts to fine you without a hearing, demand the hearing in writing immediately.
 If they refuse, file a complaint with the Nevada HOA Ombudsman, which can investigate and recommend the fine be reversed.